theodoremoreland/ViewCountAPI/README.md

 - `__tests__` - Unit tests for the application code.
 - `template.yaml` - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions, an API Gateway API, AWS Secrets Manager, and AWS RDS.
 Two of which are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.
+You can update the template to add AWS resources through the same deployment process that updates the application code.

+## Technologies used

+- JavaScript
+- Node
+- Jest
+- AWS SAM
+- AWS Lambda
+- AWS API Gateway
+- AWS Secrets Manager
+- AWS RDS (PostgreSQL)

 ## Deploy the application